As an LGBT+ person: how do you experience the passion for the World Cup?

 @quimeysolramos

-“The instructive blows don't fade from the skin, even as the years pass.
+“Lessons learned don't disappear from your skin, even as the years go by.
 I respect the genuine celebration (of some), but I can't share it.

 @boogers_revenge

-“"Soccer is to the FIFA World Cup what religion is to Catholicism.
-The former is an individual's choice and preference; the latter is an oppressive heteropatriarchal capitalist business."
+“Football is to the FIFA World Cup what religion is to Catholicism.
+The former is a personal choice and preference, the latter is an oppressive, heteropatriarchal, capitalist business.

-Many people highlighted the contradictions generated by the Men's World Cup.
+Many people pointed out the contradictions generated by the men's World Cup.

 @guillet10

-“"It creates a lot of internal controversy for me.
-I had promised myself not to watch the World Cup because I agree it promotes homophobia and hatred, but I've always loved soccer, playing it, and watching World Cups.
-And watching Argentina's games with my friends brings me a lot of joy...
-I'm still debating internally whether I'm doing the right thing or the wrong thing...
-I think the important thing is to watch it with awareness that there are many things that are wrong...
-I don't know."
+“It creates a lot of internal conflict for me.
+I had promised myself I wouldn't watch the World Cup because I agree it promotes homophobia and hate, but I've always loved football, playing it and watching the World Cup.
+And watching Argentina's matches with my friends brings me a lot of joy… I'm still debating internally whether I'm doing the right thing or the wrong thing… I think the important thing is to watch it with the awareness that there are many things that are wrong… I don't know.”

 @ablancoq

-“I support celebration and collective joy, but I never compromise with violence, the rituals of masculinity, and the celebrations that embolden and give free rein to hatred.
-Sport is for everyone, rituals of hatred are not.
+“I support the celebration and collective joy, but never condone violence, rituals of masculinity, and celebrations that embolden and give free rein to hatred.
+Sport is for everyone; rituals of hatred are not

 @rulognawel

 “With ambiguity.
-Good for popular joy, bad for cis-hetero masculinity and the nationalism it reinforces.
-But above all, beyond what I think, it's impossible for me to connect with a sport that has so often been the context for homophobic violence suffered; it reminds me of that.
-I hope kids can say in 2022 that they're not passionate about playing ball and that they're more into dancing or whatever they genuinely desire.
+Good for the popular joy, bad for cisgender heterosexual masculinity and the nationalism it reinforces.
+But above all, beyond what I think, I find it impossible to connect with a sport that has so often been the context of homophobic violence suffered; it reminds me of that.
+I hope that in 2022 these kids can say that they're not passionate about playing soccer and that they're more into dancing or whatever they genuinely want.

 @rouxete

-“I live it in contradiction.
-I love football and I recognize how terrible it was to have the World Cup in Qatar.
-That's why I enjoy the game and continue to denounce and criticize everything related to this World Cup."
+“I experience it as a contradiction.
+I love football and I recognize how terrible it was to hold the World Cup in Qatar.
+That's why I enjoy the match and continue to denounce and criticize everything related to this World Cup.”.

 SUPPORT US